 Well Water: Pros & Cons

-Well water comes from an underground aquifer on your property that connects with your home’s plumbing system via pipes and a pump.
+Well water is untreated groundwater that acts as the water supply for a residential home or building.
+In other words, well water water comes from an underground aquifer on your property that connects with your home’s plumbing system through pipes and a pump.

 Homeowners with a water well benefit from: